 - Sources and evidence

-We support an area-wide low traffic neighbourhood that includes appropriate traffic reduction measures on Brownlow Road, eg. a timed bus gate, so that:
+We support an area-wide low traffic neighbourhood, including appropriate traffic reduction measures on Brownlow Road, eg. a timed bus gate, so that:

 - Residential streets are communities rather than conduits for traffic

-- Through-traffic is minimised, reducing air pollution so we can all breathe cleaner air and enjoy more peaceful streets.
+- Through-traffic is minimised, reducing air and noise pollution so we can all breathe cleaner air and enjoy more peaceful streets.

 - Travelling by bike is a safe and convenient option for all ages and abilities.